Features

 What you'll need

-1. Upload your track.
-Open the Music Video workflow, and on the Add Music screen upload an mp3 up to 200MB or paste a Suno music URL, then click EXTRACT MUSIC.
-Atlabs reads the track and auto-detects its properties.
+Open the Music Video workflow and upload your track.
+On the Add Music screen, upload an mp3 up to 200MB or paste a Suno music URL and click EXTRACT MUSIC.
+Atlabs auto-detects the tempo, mood, and genre of your song so the rest of the flow can match it.

-3. Set your style.
-On the Set Style step, pick an Aspect Ratio: 9:16 for TikTok and Instagram, 16:9 for YouTube, or 1:1 for square feeds.
-Keep Video Style on AI Video, and choose a Visual Style such as Realistic for a live performance look that suits most indie tracks.
+Set the style.
+Choose your Aspect Ratio, 9:16 for TikTok and Instagram, 16:9 for YouTube, or 1:1 for Facebook and Pinterest.
+Keep Video Style on AI Video for unique generated scenes, then pick a Visual Style such as Realistic for a live-action feel or Dark Urban Cartoon for a stylized look.

-4. Choose a concept.
-Atlabs shows 6 scene concepts generated from your track's tempo, mood, and genre.
-Pick the card that fits your song, or click "+ DESCRIBE YOUR CONCEPT" to write your own direction for the shoot.
+Choose your concept.
+Atlabs shows six scene concepts generated from your track's tempo, mood, and genre, each as a card with an edit pencil.
+Select the one that fits your song, or click DESCRIBE YOUR CONCEPT to write your own direction in full.

 Try this in Atlabs Music Video